gijswijs/gijswijs.github.io/_src/posts/why-does-signature-half-aggregation-break-adaptor-signatures.md

 \\[sG = R + Pe\\]

+The verification should fail if that equality doesn't hold.

 It is easy to see why this is proof of the Signer knowing \\(x\\) and having used it to sign \\(m\\):

 \\[sG = R + Pe\\]